 #4 Savings on Salaries

-A very important factor, top talent candidates seek more than just an attractive salary.
+A very important factor is, top talent candidates, seek more than just an attractive salary.
 Investing in employer branding gives you a competitive advantage and enables you to hire top talents without necessarily having to break the bank.